-Herds of wild red deer call the majority of Glen Etive their home and I can confirm that this particular spot near the waterfall is a firm favourite with them as no sooner had I approached than a group of startled heads suddenly popped up out of the cover of the moorland, wide-eyed and staring with a mix of curiosity and caution.
+Herds of wild red deer call the majority of Glen Etive their home and I can confirm that this particular spot near the waterfall is a firm favourite with them.
+No sooner had I approached than a group of startled heads suddenly popped up out of the cover of the moorland, wide-eyed and staring with a mix of curiosity and caution.

-I would suggest though that you take care as the moorland is very boggy around that bit which makes parking off the road a little tricky, and of course you shouldn’t stop at the passing places as you’ll potentially block the road for other users.
-Still, how often do you get the chance to pretend you’re James Bond, at least for a little while?
+I suggest you take care as the moorland is very boggy around that area which makes parking off the road a little tricky and of course, you shouldn’t stop at the passing spaces as you’ll potentially block the road for other users.
+But even so, a James Bond-style selfie is a bit of a must if you’re driving down this road.

-Continuing further takes you past the Dalness Estate and into thick forest, at which point the road also gets a little narrower.
+Continuing further takes you past the Dalness Estate and into the Glen Etive forest, at which point the road also gets a little narrower.
 Dalness was formerly owned by the family of James Bond author Ian Fleming and you can stay overnight in the lodge if you like – but be mindful that it’s ferociously expensive.

-Apparently it’s very well furnished and hire of the lodge even includes the services of a house manager and a chef, but even so it’s £3,600 (ouch!) for a 3-night stay (as of 2020) which is out of reach of most people, so I guess only the wealthy need apply.
+Apparently, it’s very well furnished and hire of the lodge even includes the services of a house manager and a chef, but unfortunately, it’s £11,000 for a 7-night stay (as of 2023) which is out of reach of most people, so I guess only the wealthy need apply.
 Still, I bet it’s an out-of-this-world experience that would be utterly unforgettable.
 You can check out the Dalness Estate website for further details if you’re interested.

 So there you have it, mountains, lochs, rivers, forests and sports activities all in one small area of Scotland.
 If you’re looking to experience the best of the Highlands I reckon Glen Etive has to be right at the top of your ‘must-do’ list.